MalabikaKumari/Learning-github/README.md

 # stone-paper-scissors
-This is a stone paper scissors game
+This is a stone paper scissors game using html css and js